 - Saddle Stitch

 - Perfect Binding

 - Case Binding

 - Side Stitch

-- · Side Sewn
+- Side Sewn

 - Screw and Post

 - Tape

 - Spiral

-First Class: Submit your 1000 word report (this counts as your significant writing assignment for this course).
+Submit your 1000 word report (this counts as your significant writing assignment for this course).
 We will be doing a hands-on comping an binding demo.

-Second Class: Your comping dummy is due for the binding method you have chosen for this project (this is a blank bound version of your book).
-Begin designing.
+Your comping dummy is due for the binding method you have chosen for this project (this is a blank bound version of your book).Begin designing.
 Is there a grid?
 What will happen on each page?
 Think experimentally.

 Third Class: Bring at least four spreads to class.
-Remember to include half-title page, title page, colophon, and a table of contents in your total page count.
+Remember to include title page and a table of contents in your total page count.

-Final Class: Bring TWO copies of your bound book to the final review.
-The finals need also be saved in PDF format and uploaded to the class' Blackboard group.
+Final Class: Bring Two copies of your bound book to the final review.
+The finals need also be saved in PDF format and uploaded to the Canvas assignment link.
 For all projects your PDFs should use the following naming conventions.
-Your First initial and Lastname - Class - ProjectNumber > FLastname-ART141-Project5.pdf
+Your First initial and Lastname - Class -ProjectNumber > FLastname-ARTi41-Projec5.pdf